Washington, D.C.: Cuisine

-Washington, D.C., is rich in both fine dining as well as casual eating, and is now considered by many to be one of the best cities for dining in the United States.
-The city benefits from a diverse food scene made up of restaurants with a wide variety of international cuisines.
-The city's Chinatown, for example, is filled with Chinese-style restaurants.
+Washington, D.C., is rich in fine and casual dining; some consider it among the country's best cities for dining.
+The city has a diverse range of restaurants, including a wide variety of international cuisines.
+The city's Chinatown, for example, has more than a dozen Chinese-style restaurants.
 The city also has many Middle Eastern, European, African, Asian, and Latin American cuisine options.
-D.C. is known for being one of the best cities in the world for Ethiopian cuisine, due in part to the heavy influx of Ethiopian immigrants during the 20th century, many of whom opened restaurants in the city.
+D.C. is known as one of the best cities in the world for Ethiopian cuisine, due largely to Ethiopian immigrants who arrived in the 20th century.
 A part of the Shaw neighborhood in central D.C. is known as "Little Ethiopia" and has a high concentration of Ethiopian restaurants and shops.
+The diversity of cuisine is also reflected in the city's many food trucks, which are particularly heavily concentrated along the National Mall, which has few other dining options.

-Despite the cosmopolitan nature of the city, D.C. is known for being the birthplace of particular foods and has some recognizable restaurants and eateries.
-Among the most famous D.C.-born food is the half-smoke, which is a half-beef, half-pork sausage placed in a hotdog-style bun and topped with onion, chilly, and cheese.
-Additionally, the city is the birthplace of mumbo sauce, a type of condiment often placed on meat and french fries.
-This sauce is similar to barbecue sauce but sweeter in flavor.
-Georgetown Cupcake is a cupcake restaurant whose fame grew following its appearance on the reality T.V. show DC Cupcakes.
-Washington, D.C., is also known for popularizing the jumbo slice pizza, which is an enlarged New York-style pizza.
-The jumbo slice has particular roots in the Adams Morgan neighborhood.
-Due to limited dining options along the National Mall, the city is known for having a heavy concentration of food trucks offering diverse ethnic cuisine options parked along the tourist-dense areas of the mall.
+Among the most notable Washington, D.C.-born foods is the half-smoke, a half-beef, half-pork sausage placed in a hotdog-style bun and topped with onion, chili, and cheese.
+The city is also the birthplace of mumbo sauce, a condiment similar to barbecue sauce but sweeter in flavor, often used on meat and french fries.
+Washington, D.C. is known for popularizing the jumbo slice pizza, a large New York-style pizza with roots in the Adams Morgan neighborhood.

-Among the District's signature restaurants is Ben's Chili Bowl, which has been located on U Street since its founding in 1958.
+Among the city's signature restaurants is Ben's Chili Bowl, located on U Street since its founding in 1958.
 The restaurant rose to prominence as a peaceful escape during the violent 1968 race riots in the city.
-The restaurant is famous for its chili dogs and half-smokes.
-The restaurant has been visited by numerous presidents and celebrities over the years.
+Famous for its chili dogs and half-smokes, it has been visited by numerous presidents and celebrities over the years.
+The Georgetown Cupcake bakery became famous through its appearance on the reality T.V. show DC Cupcakes.
+Another culinary hotspot is Union Market in Northeast D.C., a former farmer's market and wholesale that now houses a large, gourmet food hall.

-Washington, D.C.,'s fine dining options are extensive, with the Michelin Guide awarding numerous D.C. restaurants with prestigious Michelin stars in recent years.
-The city currently has the third-highest number of Michelin stars in the country, only after New York City and San Francisco.
-The city's growth as a fine dining location has garnered the attention of many celebrity chefs, who have opened restaurants in the city.
-Among these chefs are José Andrés, Kwame Onwuachi, Gordon Ramsay, and previously Michel Richard.